This disorder may be caused by diseases, drugs, and toxins that damage the kidneys.

-Tubulointerstitial nephritis often results in kidney failure Overview of Kidney Failure This chapter includes a new section on COVID-19 and acute kidney injury (AKI).
-Kidney failure is the inability of the kidneys to adequately filter metabolic waste products from the blood.
-Kidney... read more (loss of most kidney function).
+Tubulointerstitial nephritis often results in kidney failure Overview of Kidney Failure Kidney failure is the inability of the kidneys to adequately filter metabolic waste products from the blood.
+Kidney failure has many possible causes.
+Some lead to a rapid decline in kidney function... read more (loss of most kidney function).
 It may be caused by various diseases, drugs, toxins, or radiation that damages the kidneys.
 Damage to the tubules results in changes in the amounts of electrolytes (for example, sodium and potassium) in the blood or in problems with the kidney's ability to concentrate urine, resulting in urine that is too dilute.
 Problems concentrating urine causes an increase in daily urine volume (polyuria Excessive or Frequent Urination Most people urinate about 4 to 6 times a day, mostly in the daytime.
 Normally, adults pass between 3 cups (700 milliliters) and 3 quarts (3 liters) of urine a day.
 Excessive urination can refer... read more ) and difficulty maintaining the proper balance of water and electrolytes in the blood.

 The most common cause of acute tubulointerstitial nephritis is an allergic reaction to a drug.
 Antibiotics such as penicillin and the sulfonamides, diuretics, and nonsteroidal anti-inflammatory drugs (NSAIDs)—including aspirin—may trigger an allergic reaction.
 The interval between the exposure to the allergen that caused the reaction and the development of acute tubulointerstitial nephritis varies usually from 3 days to 5 weeks.